AntonioBerna/advent-of-rust-2024/pdf/day-09/day-09.md

 ## The Story

 The elves trudged into the North Pole office, their little faces as frosty as leftover cocoa.
 The holiday crunch was bad enough, but Blitzen's latest antics had turned it into a nightmare.
 As the self-appointed "Tech Lead," Blitzen wouldn't stop yapping about optimizing Rust code that didn't need optimizing.

+---

+## The Story

 Meanwhile, the real issues in Santa's GitHub repo—the gift filtering bug and the broken nice-kid calculator—were piling up like unwrapped presents on December 24th.

 ---

 ## The Story

 The elves slumped into their desks, morale at absolute zero.
 That's when Santa stomped into the room, red-faced and gripping his enormous candy cane staff.
 His expression said it all: Unhinged Santa Mode Activated.

+---

+## The Story

 "WHAT IN THE NAME OF PRANCER'S LEFT HOOF IS GOING ON HERE?!"
 Santa bellowed.
 "Blitzen, what"s this I hear about you trying to write your own grep?!"